yechong/flutter_wechat_login/README.md

 ### Configure Android version
-- 1. Create a package name `wxapi` under the project `android` directory `/app/src/main/java/packageName`, and then create a new `WXEntryActivity` under this package name, the code is as follows:
+- 1)Create a package name `wxapi` under the project `android` directory `/app/src/main/java/packageName`, and then create a new `WXEntryActivity` under this package name, the code is as follows:
 ```java
 package packageName.wxapi;